xlladdins/xll/docs/Excel4MacrosA-D.md

 **ADD.TOOLBAR**(**bar\_name**, tool\_ref)

-Bar\_name    is a text string identifying the toolbar you want to create.
+Bar\_name&nbsp;&nbsp;&nbsp;&nbsp;is a text string identifying the toolbar you want to create.

-Tool\_ref    is either a number specifying a built-in button or a reference to an area on the macro sheet that defines a custom button or set of buttons (or an array containing this information).
+Tool\_ref&nbsp;&nbsp;&nbsp;&nbsp;is either a number specifying a built-in button or a reference to an area on the macro sheet that defines a custom button or set of buttons (or an array containing this information).

 For a complete description of tool\_ref, see ADD.TOOL.